surniaulula/wpsso-google-merchant-feed/readme.txt

 The WPSSO Google Merchant Feed add-on retrieves product information from WPSSO Core Premium and provides maintenance free XML feeds for each WordPress language (aka locale).

-There are no add-on settings to configure &mdash; the WPSSO Google Merchant Feed add-on automatically retrieves all product information in the language (aka locale) requested.
+There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feed add-on automatically retrieves all available product information in the language (aka locale) requested.

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
 WooCommerce variations and additional WooCommerce product attributes are fully supported.